Electron beam-induced current: Physics of the technique

 EBIC has also been extended to the study of local defects in insulators.
 For example, W.S.
 Lau (Lau Wai Shing) developed "true oxide electron beam induced current" in the 1990s.
 Thus, besides p-n junction or Schottky junction, EBIC can also be applied to MOS diodes.
 Local defects in semiconductor and local defects in the insulator could be distinguished.
 There exists a kind of defect which originates in the silicon substrate and extends into the insulator on top of the silicon substrate.
 (Please see references below.)

-Recently, EBIC has been applied to high-k dielectric used in advanced CMOS technology.
+Recently, EBIC has been applied to high-κ dielectric used in advanced CMOS technology.

+EBIC can also be performed with time resolution.
+For example in combination with an ultrafast scanning electron microscope (USEM) with a pulsed electron source to probe picosecond dynamics in semiconductors.